English feudal barony: Abolition and surviving vestiges

+Feudal Barony of Otford is the only English feudal barony title with official UK government recognition.

 Geographical survivals

 Survivals of feudal baronies, in their geographical form, are the Barony of Westmorland or Appleby, the Barony of Kendal, the Barony of Arundel and the Barony of Abergavenny.
 The first two terms now describe areas of the historic county of Westmorland, in the same way that the word "county" itself has lost its feudal meaning of a land area under the control of a count or earl.

 Lists

 Ivor J. Sanders searched the archives, for example Exchequer documents such as fine rolls and pipe rolls, for entries recording the payment of baronial relief and published his results in English Baronies, a Study of their Origin and Descent 1086–1327 (Oxford, 1960).
 He identified a number of certain baronies where evidence was found of payment of baronial relief, and a further group which he termed "probable baronies" where the evidence was less clear.
 Where he could not identify a caput, Sanders named the barony after the name of the baron, for example the "Barony of Miles of Gloucester".
 The following lists include all of Sanders' certain and probable baronies.

 For a full comprehensive list of feudal baronies in the 13th century along with earldoms, bishoprics, and archbishoprics see List of nobles and magnates of England in the 13th century.